ironsheep/RPi-Reporter-MQTT2HA-Daemon/README.md

 - [Integration](#integration) - a quick look at what's reported to MQTT about this RPi
 - [Troubleshooting](#troubleshooting) - having start up issues?
 Check here for common problems

-Coming Soon:
+*Coming Soon*:

-- [Controlling your RPi from Home Assistant](#optional-controlling-your-rpi-from-home-assistant) - (Optional) Set up to allow remote control from HA
+- *Controlling your RPi from Home Assistant* - (Optional) Set up to allow remote control from HA

 Additional pages: